-The board of directors has determined that Nurit Benjamini is an "audit committee financial expert" as defined under the U.S. federal securities laws and is independent under the rules of the NASDAQ Stock Market.
+The board of directors has determined that Ms. Nurit Benjamini is an "audit committee financial expert" as defined under the U.S. federal securities laws and is independent under the rules of the Nasdaq Stock Market.
+The board of directors has also determined that Ms. Benjamini is independent, as such term is defined by Nasdaq Rule 5605(a)(2) and Rule 10A-3 under the Exchange Act.